INEC attack: Imo insecurity politically motivated," Governor Uzodimma says

 Hope Uzodimma, the governor of Imo state has said that the attack on offices of the Independent National Electoral Commission in the state is politically motivated.

-Speaking on Monday, December 12, at the police headquarters in Owerri said the attack on the electoral body's office also shows that the incessant killings and attacks in the state are politically motivated.
+Speaking on Monday, December 12, at the police headquarters in Owerri said the attack commended the bravery of the Nigerian Police Force and other sister agencies for foiling the attack at the INEC office in Owerri.

-He, however, said that he was happy that security operatives in the state have been able to overpower the criminals suspected to be terrorising the state.

 Uzodimma noted that his administration would continue to support and encourage security agents in the fight to ensure the state was secured.